wdi-atx-10/shaping-up-with-angular/readme.md

 Define the following terms as they relate to AngularJS.
 1-3 sentences each will suffice...
 You can either modify this README directly or create a new text file.
 Submit this as you would any other homework.

 * Module
+    -where peices of angular application are writen, keeping it encapsulated.
+Also where all dependencies are writen
 * Controller
+    -where an define functions and variables that define an app's behavior
 * Data Binding
+    -the synchronization between a model and a view
 * Directive
+    -a marker on an html tag that tells Angular to run or reference JS code
 * Angular Expression (i.e., `{{ }}`)
+    - how dynamic values are inserted into HTML
 * Model
+    -binds the value of HTML controls to application data

 ## Additional Resources